ikt32/scripts-updates/licgen-readme.md

 License Generator enables usage of (select) scripts by ikt.
 It checks if you are eligible for a license through Patreon.
 If you are, it generates a unique license for your system.

-Programs and scripts that require this license will detect this license and automatically use it.
+Scripts that use this license will automatically detect and use it.

 ## Features